Frederick Funston: Career

 After one year as a journalist, Funston moved into more scientific exploration, focusing primarily on botany.
 First serving as part of an exploring and surveying expedition in Death Valley, California.
 In 1891, he then traveled to Alaska to spend the next two years in work for the United States Department of Agriculture.

 Cuba

-He eventually joined the Cuban Revolutionary Army that was fighting for independence from Spain in 1896 after having been inspired to join following a rousing speech given by Gen. Daniel E. Sickles at Madison Square Garden in New York City.
+He eventually joined the Cuban Liberation Army that was fighting for independence from Spain in 1896 after having been inspired to join following a rousing speech given by Gen. Daniel E. Sickles at Madison Square Garden in New York City.